cedricwalter/cedricwalter.github.io/_posts/_google/2011-06-04-www-waltercedric-com-ranks-69382-out-of-256-million-domains-on-the-web-2.md

 > Germany, www.waltercedric.com is being sponsored by advertising networks such as google adsense, with an estimated
 > monthly earnings of $1440 and an estimated worth of $5’809’581 with 852569 visitors a month.

-Hum, I understand now maybe better why my host get sometimes unstable…nice **but I do not earn so much money every months**, maybe I should contact [this company](http://domainsoutlook.com/w/site/www.waltercedric.com.html) …
+Hum, I understand now maybe better why my host get sometimes unstable…nice but I do not earn so much money every months, maybe I should contact [this company](http://domainsoutlook.com/w/site/www.waltercedric.com.html) …